CommonRoad/commonroad-autoware-interface/README.md

 ### cr2autoware setup
 First log in to the docker registry `docker login gitlab.lrz.de:5005`.
-Then to download the dockerimage just run the comand to start the container: `rocker --nvidia --x11 --volume $HOME/workspace/workspace:/root/workspace -- gitlab.lrz.de:5005/cps/dfg-car`.
+Then to download the dockerimage just run the command to start the container (We have two repositories for the project, run the command for the repository in which you are working):
+* _**Option 1:**_

+`rocker --nvidia --x11 --volume $HOME/workspace/workspace:/root/workspace -- gitlab.lrz.de:5005/cps/dfg-car`
+* _**Option 2:**_

+`rocker --nvidia --x11 --volume $HOME/workspace/workspace:/root/workspace -- gitlab.lrz.de:5005/av2.0/commonroad/commonroad-autoware-interface:latest`

 It will fetch the image from the container registry of this repository.

 ### cr2autoware update
-To update the docker image in the container registry run the following commands in the main repository folder:
+To update the docker image in the container registry run the following commands in the main repository folder (change the gitlab address if you are working with AV2.0 repository):
 1. Do the changes you want to do.
 2. `docker login gitlab.lrz.de:5005`
 3. `docker build -t gitlab.lrz.de:5005/cps/dfg-car .`